-Cochrane Skating Club Skater Code of Conduct
+Cochrane Skating Club Skater Code of Conduct and Disciplinary Protocol

 The Cochrane Skating Club aims to promote a safe, supportive environment for the skating community that equally respects our common interests and our differences for all skaters to enjoy the sport and fulfill their individual goals within a team spirit.

 Guidelines for safe and fun skating sessions

 - Keep moving!
 If you feel the need to stop and talk to another skater, you must move next to the boards.